GenieFramework/Genie.jl/docs/guides/Working_With_Genie_Apps.md

 #### Running the migration

-We can see what SearchLight knows about our migrations now:
+We can see what SearchLight knows about our migrations with the `status` command:

 ```julia
 julia> SearchLight.Migration.status()